Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 Amalfi CoastWarm Mediterranean, cobblestoneColumn, fit-and-flare, tea-lengthAnything with a long train on stairs

-According to Bridal Elegance Studio, tropical destinations like Cancun call for sheath or slip dresses in airy layers, ideal for barefoot sand ceremonies due to minimal structure and high mobility.
+Bridal Elegance Studio notes that tropical destinations like Cancun call for sheath or slip dresses in airy layers, ideal for barefoot sand ceremonies due to minimal structure and high mobility.
 Meanwhile, Essense Designs recommends A-line and fit-and-flare silhouettes for breezy oceanfront settings because pleats and gathers disguise wind effects gracefully.

 If you’re still deciding on your destination, our destination wedding guide breaks down costs, legal requirements, and logistics for over 20 locations.